-Now open 365 days a year, Efteling provides excitement, entertainment and thrills for the whole family.
-For the little ones, there are water-based rides, carousels and playgrounds.
+Now open 365 days a year, Efteling provides excitement, entertainment, and thrills for the whole family.
+For the little ones, there are water-based rides, carousels, and playgrounds.
 For the daredevils, there are rollercoasters and a 37.5m free fall, plunging at a speed of 90km/h into a mineshaft.
 And if one day isn’t enough, there are a number of nearby accommodation options that offer unlimited access to the park.

 2. Walibi Holland – Biddinghuizen

 Boasting the fastest, longest and highest roller coaster in the Benelux countries, Walibi Holland’s Goliath reaches speeds of up to 106km/h.
-Together with various other rollercoasters zooming up and down, forwards and even backwards, for those seeking an extreme adrenaline rush it’s just the place.
+Together with various other rollercoasters zooming up and down, forwards and even backward, for those seeking an extreme adrenaline rush, it’s just the place.
 But it’s not all thrills and pulse racers, Walibi Holland also offers numerous attractions for all ages so there’s something for the whole family to enjoy.
-For the little water lovers there is the Splash Battle, a boat ride throughout waterfalls where everyone has their own water cannon.
+For the little water lovers, there is the Splash Battle, a boat ride throughout waterfalls where everyone has their own water cannon.
 There is also the 524m Crazy River water coaster, as well as the classic swings and bumper cars.
 You can even take a walk through Merlin’s castle.

-Should you wish to stay longer there is the option of camping on site as well as cottages for rent.
+Should you wish to stay longer there is the option of camping on-site as well as cottages for rent.
 With over ten eateries, including restaurants and kiosks, there’s bound to be something to satisfy everyone’s tastebuds.